Subscribe via Email

 That’s because one of the essential attributes of deliberate practice is “continuous feedback loops.”
 If you’re spending hundreds of hours on your own, without a daily teacher and without self-recording, then you fundamentally lack a continuous feedback loop.

 Feedback loops have a very specific definition in science and engineering; I used to work with them all the time, and they’re integral to the function of one of my favorite toys, the Atomic Force Microscope.
 But we encounter them all the time in daily life too: does your house or apartment have a thermostat?
 That’s a feedback loop: it sets a target temperature, measures what’s going on (feedback), and then adjusts the system accordingly to get closer to that target.
 Do you use google maps’ driving directions?
 That’s a feedback loop too: it sets a destination, uses your GPS locator to track your progress, and offers course-corrections along the way.
 The refinement of our musical craft should be no different.
 In my previous post, I discussed the design and intention of your practice session; that’s the equivalent of setting your target, and your continuous feedback loop measures whether you’re making progress toward your target.
 I also stated that “deliberate practice involves well-defined and highly specific goals.”
 Well, it’s very difficult to know whether you’re achieving those goals without feedback to verify it!
-It’s one thing to feel like you’ve made progress; it’s another thing entirely to have truly objective proof.
+It’s one thing to feel like you’ve made progress; it’s another thing entirely to have truly objective proof. (i.e., It's one thing to feel like you've knocked down some bowling pins; it's another thing entirely to see whether you did!)

 Furthermore, my previous post described the necessity of repetition: “well-designed deliberate practice is crafted for massive repetition.”
 But here’s the thing: while repetition is required, sheer repetition alone is not enough.
 That repetition needs to be smart, and driven by feedback.
 Repetition without feedback is essentially the same as hurling that bowling ball down the lane through that curtain, over, and over, and over again.
 Repetition only counts if you’re getting feedback on whether your practice techniques are being effective.
 Your efforts need to adapt; your practice will require modification in response to that feedback.

 The audio archive of your self-recording can then become a gold mine.
 Subsequent posts will discuss how you can most effectively mine that treasure trove, but for now suffice it to say that you’ll be re-listening to recordings of yourself many times, each time focusing on a certain dimension of your playing.
 You’ll be cultivating an extreme pickiness with respect to your own sound and style.
 And you’ll be doing this with an understanding how all of these variables translate to the other side of the audition screen, because some aspects of musicianship are subjective, but some are not — some are entirely objective, and measurable, and quantifiable.
-When it comes to time, rhythm, and intonation, well…that’s not just, like, your opinion, man!
+When it comes to time, rhythm, and intonation, well…that’s NOT just, like, your opinion, man!

-No — when it comes to auditioning, self-recording will help you focus on all of the objective variables that end up getting most people cut.
+When it comes to auditioning, self-recording will help you focus on all of the objective variables that end up getting most people cut.
 Because, to reinterpret a phrase from the sagely Walter Sobchak:

 We’ll elaborate those rules in future posts.
 Until then, catch ya later on down the trail.